We’re grateful for you.

 Items not permitted at camp:

-Cell phones, knives and weapons of any kind, iPods, electronic games, other electric devices, fireworks, or anything you can’t afford to lose.
+Cell phones, knives and weapons of any kind, smart watches, electronic games, other electronic or cellular network-connected devices, fireworks, or anything you can’t afford to lose.
 YMCA Camping Services is not responsible for lost or stolen items.
-Prohibited items will be held in the camp office until the end of the camp day.
+Prohibited items will be held in the camp office until the end of the camp day/session.

 While at Camp